PolGubau/style-guide/README.md

 ## Introduction

-This repository is the home of Pol Gubau Amores' style guide, which includes configs for popular linting and styling tools.
+This repository is the home of my style guide, which includes configs for popular linting and styling tools.

 It's directly inspired by the [Vercel Style Guide]('https://vercel.com/design').